AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-2-writing-the-guarantee.md

 ## April's specification, in one box

-The next three posts will use exactly the same classifier.
+The next four posts will use exactly the same classifier.
 Here is the complete specification in one place:

 | Piece | April classifier |